vistalab-technion/cs236860/_pages/assignments.md

 toc_sticky: true
 ---

- We are planning on releasing 3-4 home assignments spanning evenly throughout the semester which will add up to $60$% of the final grade.
+Homeworks 1 and 2 are available [here](https://github.com/vistalab-technion/cs236860-hw).

+Submission instructions are mentioned within the respective PDFs.

 Submission email: sanketh@cs.technion.ac.il

 <!-- This document will help you get started with the course homework assignments.
 Please read it carefully as it contains crucial information.